nuxt/website-v2/content/en/guides/concepts/views.md

 ### Example

+<example-intro></example-intro>

-Basic example using layouts where the fun routes have the navigation component at the bottom of the page whereas the home page has the navigation at the top.
+We show a fun layout where the fun routes have the navigation component at the bottom of the page whereas the home page has the navigation at the top.

 <app-modal>
   <code-sandbox  :src="csb_link"></code-sandbox>